Yuhans/hive-sqoop-flume-basics/Sqoop/README.md

 ###	Solution:
 Prepare MySQL with script from sqoop-mysql-prepare.sql (it creates db and tables).
-Then execute shell script sqoop-start-export.sh (it starts sqoop job to exporting from local folder dataset into HDFS)
+Then execute shell script sqoop-start-export.sh (it starts sqoop job to exporting from local folder dataset into HDFS) You can try to change number of mappers by providing -m 'number' flag to speed up export process.
+It depends on your machine, etc.
+I tried export with 3 and 4 mappers, 4 mappers showed increasing of speed by 20 sec.